Lind-Project/lind-wasm/docs/internal/in-memory-file-system.md

 The In Memory File System (IMFS) provides a self-contained implementation of a POSIX-like FS backed by memory.
 It serves as a backbone that can later be integrated as a grate to sandbox any FS calls made by a cage.
 IMFS exposts POSIX-like APIs and maintains its own inode and file descriptor tables to provide an end-to-end FS interface.

 IMFS is independent of the Lind and can run natively on Linux, with the limitation that it only supports a single process.
-New features are usually developed and tested nateively before beign integrated and tested within Lind.
+New features are usually developed and tested natively before being integrated and tested within Lind.

 ### File System APIs